 - Reviewer for Children, Youth Environments

-Participating in a group organized by the 21st Century School Fund in Washington DC to develop a research and policy agenda to explore school building design and educational outcomes.
+I participated in a group organized by the 21st Century School Fund in Washington DC to develop a research and policy agenda to explore school building design and educational outcomes.
+This participation began in 2017 and in 2018 I was asked to join the Advisory Board for the organization.

-- Masters in City and Regional Planning 1974 - Rutgers University
+1974, Masters, City and Regional Planning, Rutgers University